SASE-Drexel/mentorship-2024/_collections/_mentors/2023-10-20-Madelyn-Li.md

 ### Interests

-I would be available to take them around the city, answer any questions they may have, and provide encouragement if they would like
+very very casual gaming and watching movies while eating snacks

 ### What to Expect From Me

-I recently got into cleaning faucets with Scrubbing Bubbles because the name is so cute
+I would be available to take them around the city, answer any questions they may have, and provide encouragement if they would like

 ### How I Envision My Relationship With My Mentee(s)